fathimakm/learn_security_with-me/README.md

 __Elements of security plan__
 Three basic elements: policies, standards, and procedures.

+Security plans address risks such as damage to assets, loss of information, and disclosure of data.
+Shifting market conditions are a reality of doing business in an open market that is not addressed by security plans.

 __NIST Cybersecurity Framework (CSF)__
 - voluntary framework that consists of standards, guidelines, and best practices to manage cybersecurity risk.